kiwioyster/temp-tracksuit/Instructions.md

 ## Extra For Experts (or Seniors)

-Our eccentric American investor tells us that we'll unlock a huge finding milestone if we get this Insights feature working--they will personally helicopter us a briefcase of sequentially-numbered USD bills for our next funding round if we can pull this off.
+Our eccentric American investor tells us that we'll unlock a huge funding milestone if we get this Insights feature working--they will personally helicopter us a briefcase of sequentially-numbered USD bills for our next funding round if we can pull this off.